Background pattern

 Children and adolescents

-Other medications and Zomarist
+Other medicines and Zomarist

-• Corticosteroids, generally used to treat inflammation
+• corticosteroids, usually used to treat inflammation

-• Diuretics, which increase urine production
+• medicines that increase urine production (diuretics)

-• Medications used to treat pain and inflammation (NSAIDs and COX-2 inhibitors, such as ibuprofen and celecoxib)
+• medicines used to treat pain and inflammation (NSAIDs and COX-2 inhibitors, such as ibuprofen and celecoxib)

-• Certain medicationsused to treat hypertension (ACE inhibitors and angiotensin II receptor antagonists)
+• certain medicines used to treat high blood pressure (ACE inhibitors and angiotensin II receptor antagonists)

-• Determinants of the nervous system
+• specific active substances that affect the nervous system

-Zomarist and alcohol
+Taking Zomarist with alcohol

 Pregnancy and breastfeeding

-Consult your doctor or pharmacist before using any medication.
+Ask your doctor or pharmacist for advice before taking any medicine.

-Driving and operating machinery
+Driving and using machines

-3. How to Take Zomarist
+3. How to take Zomarist

-Follow exactly the administration instructions for this medication as indicated by your doctor.
-If in doubt, consult your doctor or pharmacist again.
+Follow the instructions for administering this medicine exactly as indicated by your doctor.
+If you are in doubt, consult your doctor or pharmacist again.

-The recommended dose is a film-coated tablet of 50mg/850mg or 50mg/1000mg twice a day.
+The recommended dose is one 50 mg/850 mg or 50 mg/1000 mg film-coated tablet twice a day.

-How to Use Zomarist
+How to take Zomarist

 • Swallow the tablets whole with a glass of water

-If you have any other questions about using this medication, ask your doctor, pharmacist, or nurse.
+If you have any further questions on the use of this product, ask your doctor, pharmacist, or nurse.

-4. Possible Adverse Effects
+4. Possible side effects

-Like all medicines, this medicine can cause side effects, although not everyone will experience them.
+Like all medicines, this medicine can cause side effects, although not everybody gets them.

 Other side effects